DHTMLX/gantt-docs/data/api/gantt_isreadonly.md

 checks whether the specified task/link, or the whole Gantt is read-only

 @params:
-* id	string,number	optional, the task/link id.
+* id|task|link	(string,number),object	optional, the id or an object of the task/link.
 If not specified, the method checks whether the Gantt is read-only

 @returns: